rabea14180-max/Portfolio-Project/Stage 5/README.md

 - Reusable React components reduced repeated code.
 - PostgreSQL was successfully integrated with the Flask backend.
 - The ESP32 and DHT11 sensor were connected to the deployed system.
-- Configurable thresholds and email notifications were implemented.
+- Configurable thresholds were implemented.
 - Automated testing helped identify issues before delivery.
 - The final MVP was successfully deployed.